 While visiting his family in Wisconsin he met a girl, and as the story goes, decided to stay put and get married.
 While this seemed like a detour in his winemaking journey, the wine bug was still firmly planted.
 Casey reached out to his California connections and began shipping premium West coast fruit to Wisconsin and making what was arguably Wisconsin’s best-ever wine produced in a garage, but as he says, that wasn’t a sustainable business model.
 So it was back to the vines in California with his wife, Brooke, and now their two young boys in tow.

-Stringer Cellars now makes their wine in Napa Valley and at winery in the heart of Sonoma County.
+Stringer Cellars now makes their wine high up on Atlas Peak in the Napa Valley and at winery in the heart of Sonoma County.
 It’s a whole family affair: Casey serves as lead winemaker, Chip oversees operations, his brothers, Andrew and Tim, help with marketing and sales and his wife, Brooke can often be found pouring tastings behind the bar.
 Their winemaking philosophy is simple: Use the finest grapes they can find from the best vineyard sites in California to make small lot wines you will not soon forget.
 Casey employs minimalist winemaking techniques, allowing the fruit and individual vineyards to shine through in each bottle.